TheBeachLab/myComputing/README.md

 ### Trackpad tips

 I use `libinput` driver instead of the former `xf86-input-synaptic`.
 Something that I hate of the standars behaviour of the trackpad is the area for middle and right click, because I usually accidentally click the wrong button.

-By deffault touchpad is disabled while typing.
+There is another problem.
+By default touchpad is disabled while typing.
 But for playing with the synths knobs you will want it activated.
-In order to have the touchpad (or any other input device) working while a key is pressed do the following:
+In order to have the touchpad working while a key is pressed do the following:

 ```
-[unix ~]$ xinput list
+[unix ~]$ xinput
 ⎡ Virtual core pointer                          id=2    [master pointer  (3)]
 ⎜   ↳ Virtual core XTEST pointer                id=4    [slave  pointer  (2)]
 ⎜   ↳ Synaptics TM3289-002                      id=14   [slave  pointer  (2)]